Property Appreciation Calculator India (2026) – Forecast Future Worth

 1. Does property value always appreciate?

-No. While the long-term trend in India is positive, property values can stagnate or even decrease due to oversupply, economic downturns, or local issues like water shortage or industrial decline.
+No. While the long-term trend in India is positive, property values can stagnate or decrease due to oversupply, economic downturns, or local issues.

 2. How is 'Yield' different from 'Appreciation'?

-Appreciation is the growth in market price (Capital Gains), while yield is the monthly rent you receive (Income).
+Appreciation is market price growth, while yield is rental income.
 Total real estate return = Appreciation + Rental Yield.

 3. Does land appreciate faster than apartments?

 Generally, yes.
-Land is a finite resource, whereas apartments depreciate over time as the building gets older.
-In an apartment, the appreciation comes from the "Undivided Share of Land" (UDS).
+Land is finite, while buildings depreciate.
+Apartment appreciation primarily comes from the "Undivided Share of Land" (UDS).

 4. Should I include registration costs in my calculation?

 Yes.
-Your real investment is the total cost out of pocket.
-In India, stamp duty and registration add 5-8% to the price.
-To find your true ROI, you must calculate from this higher base.
+Registration adds 5-8% to the price in India.
+To find your true real estate ROI, you must calculate from this higher total acquisition base.

 Related Property Tools